cerkit/ghost-cerkit-theme/README.md

 ## Notes about custom JavaScript for the theme
 Custom features and JavaScript features all use variables defined in the [assets/js/site-init.js](https://github.com/cerkit/ghost-cerkit-theme/blob/master/ghost-cerkit-theme/assets/js/site-init.js) file.

-## Minification and Bundling
+## Minification and Concatenating(bundling)
-Each of the scripts and css files are minified.
-If you make changes to the originals, make sure to save a _filename_.min._file-extension_ version.
+Each of the scripts and css files are minified automatically by gulp (assuming you are running it while developing).
+The theme links to the `app.min.js` file.
-All required local js is bundled up into `bundle.js` and then minified.
-The theme links to the `bundle.min.js` file.

 ## Copyright & License